young-sa/Kaggle_Project/README.md

 ### Training

+Software:
+      * Programming Language: Python 3.10
+   * Key Libraries:
+      * sklearn: For machine learning models (Random Forest, Logistic Regression)
+      * pandas: For data manipulation and analysis
+      * matplotlib for visualization
+Hardware:
+   * Processor: Intel Core i7 (4 cores)
+   * RAM: 16GB
+   * Storage: SSD
+Training Time
+   * Random Forest Training time: ~2 seconds
+   * Logistic Regression Training time: ~3 seconds

+I handled missing values (numerical: median, categorical: mode).
+One-hot encoded categorical variables.
+Standardized numerical features using StandardScaler and MinMaxScaler.
+Split into training, validation, and test sets using train_test_split.
 Training was difficult with the outcome column because it consisted of lived, died, and euthanized.
 I had to seperate them into their own columns, so that they could be assesed using the models.
+Additionally, it was difficult because there was multi-label targets required conversion for certain models so had to use .idxmax() to convert to single-label format.
+Because of this though, there was incompatibility between multi-label targets and some models (e.g., Logistic Regression).
+So I had to use One-vs-Rest (ovr) for multiclass classification.
 ### Performance Comparison

 Overall Accuracy: